 Water Loss Day: A turning point for the water sector

-The day was established in 2019 by the Water Loss Specialist Group of the International Water Association (IWA), with the goal of highlighting the scale of water losses in distribution systems and the urgent need for decisive action to address them.
+The Water Loss Specialist Group of the International Water Association established this day in 2019.
+Their goal is to highlight the scale of losses in distribution systems and the urgent need for decisive action.

 How Aganova contributes to reducing water losses